ofrik/stackoverflow-good-questions-analysis/README.md

 - - [x] question / answer length ratio
 - - [x] question /answer code ratio
 - - [x] question - answer time difference
-- [ ] Extract more complicated features such as:
+- [x] Extract more complicated features such as:
-- - [x] tf-idf
+- - [x] tf-idf similarity - answer only
-- - [ ] topics correlation (via topic modeling) between the answer and the question - answer only
+- - [x] topics similarity (via topic modeling) between the answer and the question - answer only
-- - [ ] topics distribution
+- - [x] topics distribution
 - [ ] Train a regression model to predict the score of question/answer

 Note: I think the model will perform better if we will split the questions from the answers in the training as i don't think a good question features will work well for answer.